 On the other hand, there are countries such as, e.g. China that have implemented tax incentives for the aquaculture industry.
-In China aquaculture companies are subject to corporate income tax on 50% of their taxable income.
-That results in 50% tax reduction provided that the scope of the business is marine and inland aquaculture.
-In Russia organizations engaged in cultivation of fish and other aquatic biological resources can apply the 0% tax rate provided that certain conditions are met.
+In China aquaculture companies are subject to corporate income tax on 50 % of their taxable income.
+That results in 50 % tax reduction provided that the scope of the business is marine and inland aquaculture.

 This report intends to present a brief country overview of taxation of aquaculture.
 The first version of this report, which was published in 2019, focused on a few selected countries, representing the largest salmon farming producing countries in the world.
-In addition, the report included a few countries that had potential to become large future salmon producers, e.g. through investment in landbased aquaculture.
-Based on input received three additional countries were included in the updated report for 2020: Greece, Japan and Spain.
-In this updated report for 2021 one additional country has been included: Russia.
+In addition, the report included a few countries that had potential to become large future salmon producers, e.g. through investment in land-based aquaculture.

 We aim at continuously improving the report, including also to expand the report to include additional countries in future editions.
 Thus, we welcome any feedback that can contribute to fulfill this goal.